aws-samples/sample-aws-modernization-with-servicenow/content/3_ServiceNow-Setup/31_setup_genai_controller_for_bedrock/33_select_bedrock_model/_index.md

 ---
-title: "Select a model for Amazon Bedrock"
+title: "Select a LLM model"
 chapter: true
 weight: 33
 ---

-# Select a Model for Amazon Bedrock
+# Configure LLM Model from Amazon Bedrock

 In this section, you’ll configure which **LLM model** to use with Amazon Bedrock for your custom skills.